ray-project/llm-numbers/README.md

 ### 1.3: Average tokens per word

 LLMs operate on tokens.
 Tokens are words or sub-parts of words, so “eating” might be broken into two tokens “eat” and “ing”.
+A 750 word document will be about 1000 tokens.

 Knowing this ratio is important because most billing is done in tokens, and the LLM’s context window size is also defined in tokens.

 ## Prices[^2]